fabbricius/POV-Ray_Lessons/README.md

 In this lesson you will learn about image mapping.
 There are severla type of mapping, and each of them are adapted to what you want to map them on.

-Iimage mapped on a box:
+Image mapped on a box:
 ![grid with image on box](screenshots/JoeMercer_lesson5_screen1.png)

 The same image mapped on a cylinder: